sembozdemir/AlTayerSemih/README.md

 Images of products may be seen in fullscreen mode.
 It also supports zooming feature.

+## Multi-brand flavors
+Product flavors may be used for multi-branding.
+Multiple apks may be generated with this project.

+Base api url is configurable as a `buildConfigField` by flavor.[*](https://github.com/sembozdemir/AlTayerSemih/blob/master/app/build.gradle#L45)

+`applicationIdSuffix` may also be added by flavor.[*](https://github.com/sembozdemir/AlTayerSemih/blob/master/app/build.gradle#L44)

+Colors may be changed by overriding resource files.[*](https://github.com/sembozdemir/AlTayerSemih/blob/master/app/src/prodNisnass/res/values/colors.xml#L3)
+For example, if `prodNisnassDebug` build variant is selected, application will be seen in green color.

+Even layouts may be changed in this way.

 ## Used 3rd party libraries
 - Mosby MVP
 - Dagger